iridiumcao/iridiumcao.github.io/git/move_files_with_history.md

 ## Demo

-- Source Repository: source.git:/hello/world
+- Source: `source.git:/hello/world`
-- Target Repository: target.git:/hello/world
+- Target: `target.git:/hello/world`

 In this demo, we will move the directory `hello/world` from `source.git` to `target.git` while preserving its commit history.